XueShannon/xueshannon.github.io/index.md

 ## About Me

-My research focuses on advancing wireless techniques integrated with Artificial Intelligence (AI) and Machine Learning (ML) for 5G, Sub-6G, NextG, and beyond.
-Throughout my Ph.D. journey, I have concentrated on leveraging Physical Layer Security (PLS) technologies and integrating them with millimeter wave (mmWave) sensing, next-generation wireless networks, and AI to address critical challenges in wireless communication security.
-Wireless networks, due to their open nature, are vulnerable to eavesdropping, jamming, and spoofing.
-Unlike traditional cryptography, PLS leverages wireless channel characteristics to provide lightweight, computation-independent security, making it ideal for resource-constrained and low-latency applications.
-My goal is to enhance the resilience, reliability, and trustworthiness of next-generation wireless networks, enabling robust and secure communication.
+My research focuses on advancing wireless communication by integrating Artificial Intelligence (AI) and Machine Learning (ML) with 5G, Sub-6G, NextG, and beyond.
+I specialize in enhancing security and efficiency in next-generation networks through Physical Layer Security (PLS), millimeter wave (mmWave) sensing, and AI-driven techniques.

+Currently, I work on Integrated Sensing and Communication (ISAC) for real-time, contactless applications and privacy-preserving distributed IoT systems using confidential computing.
+Additionally, I explore innovations in O-RAN networks, focusing on AI/ML workflows, security challenges, and standardization.
+My goal is to improve the resilience, reliability, and trustworthiness of future wireless networks, ensuring secure and intelligent connectivity.

 ## Research Interests